Exemption Law: A Core Concept in Bankruptcy

 The key to minimizing loss of your property in Chapter 7 bankruptcy or reducing the impact of your property on your Chapter 13 repayment plan, lies in exemption planning.
 As an experienced bankruptcy attorney, Mr. Gregory can help you plan to apply the exemption laws to minimize your non-exempt property, without exposing you to claims of bad faith, fraud, or other complications that would jeopardize your bankruptcy relief.
 This can be achieved with a variety of carefully considered and reasonable actions, and proper timing of your bankruptcy filing.
 On the other hand, trying to DIY exemption planning is probably one of the most serious risks of trying to represent yourself.

 Exemption Law News: The latest regarding your exemptions is that the current inflationary state of our economy has prompted the state agency responsible for adjusting bankruptcy exemption amounts to issue an emergency regulation increasing their dollar values as of March 1, 2022.
 The bad news is that the increases were only slight, and already overdue.
-Ask your state legislator about our state’s bankruptcy exemption laws the next time you have him or her over a cup of coffee.
+This comes as no surprise to most Indiana bankruptcy professionals representing consumers.